Historic Camp White Rifle Range – "High Power Rifle Range"

 Active duty military identification

-A one-dollar target fee will be charged for the day.
+For tuesday practice. a one-dollar target fee will ba charged for the day.

 * When the number of shooters exceeds the number of shooting positions additional shooting relays will be employed.